amrit110/inclusive_images_challenge/journal.md

 * `submission_4.csv` - `0.299`

-- [ ] Same as above but with 32 and 100 frequent classes, also use finetune set.
+- [x] Same as above but with 32 and 100 frequent classes, also use finetune set.

+* * `submission_7.csv` - `0.386`

-- [ ] Use mean-teacher based learning on the test-set, hence treating it as a semi-supervised learning/transfer learning problem.
+- [ ] Use some semi-supervised learning algorithm to leverage on the unlabelled test set.